jordymac/placeos-site/content/products/backoffice.md

   - Campus
   - product
 ---
-BackOffice provides a single, powerful interface to configure, monitor, and manage thousands of devices and integrations.
-Add new integrations and workflows to your building in seconds..
+BackOffice provides a single, powerful interface to configure, monitor and manage thousands of devices and integrations.
+Add new integrations and workflows to your building in seconds.

 {{< wistia id="bnz61a0wfw" >}}